-Centaur Robotics is looking for new investors to take its revolutionary personal electric vehicle into production by the end of this year.
+Centaur Robotics is looking for new investors to take its revolutionary personal electric vehicle into production.

 The Centaur signals a more active and accessible future for the elderly and the disabled and will change attitudes towards people with impaired mobility.

 By 2024, the global market for powered electric vehicles will be worth £7.5 billion, the result of an ageing population with a demand for independent living and the means to pay for it.

 The Centaur also offers a timely solution for health care providers looking to limit infection through automation in the wake of Covid-19.
 Innovate UK, the UK’s innovation agency, awarded Centaur Robotics a grant of £50,000 in May in recognition of the vehicle’s future role in reducing exposure to viruses in care homes and hospitals.

 This third fund-raising phase is seeking £1.5m in exchange for a 23 per cent equity share, valuing the company today at just over £5m.